 7. Not having the right insurance

-Most SME owners know they need insurance, and many of them organise it in the early days of the company’s growth, but how many review their needs regularly?
+Most SME owners know they need insurance – many organise it in the early days of the company’s growth.
+But, how many review their needs regularly?

-An unexpected event can be all it takes to sink a small business, even when a company is technically covered by insurance.
-Needs change, and if a company outgrows its current policy in the time between the original insurance agreement and the event, it may struggle to attain the appropriate payout.
+An unexpected event can be all it takes to sink a small business.
+This is even when a company is technically covered by insurance.
+Needs change, and if a company outgrows its current policy in the time between the original insurance agreement and the event, it may struggle to attain the appropriate pay-out.

 We hope this post outlining SME mistakes to avoid was helpful.
 Looking for more small business content?
 Check out our blog here.